-All bulbs for fall 2017 are SOLD OUT.
+All bulbs for fall 2018 are SOLD OUT.
+Thank’s for a great season!

 HISTORY— Minoan wall paintings from 1600 BC show Lilium chalcedonicum, the Romans carried herbal L. candidum throughout their empire, and Parkinson opened his great florilegium of 1629 with L. martagon and 23 others.
 Many of these classics are hard to find today, shoved aside in the 1800s by a deluge of new species from the recently-opened Far East.
 Complex hybrids came to the fore in the 20th century, many by North American hybridizers.